cs207-group-11/cs207-FinalProject/docs/milestone2/milestone2.md

 # Milestone 2: Group 11

-# NEEDS EDITING: THIS IS THE SAME DOCUMENT AS MILESTONE 1

 ## Introduction

 Differentiation is an increasingly important technique in scientific computing [1].
 One of the important applications of differentiation is gradient descent, a technique that is extensively employed in machine learning.
 Here, the gradient (i.e. multivariate differentiation) of a given function is used to find the minimum of a given cost function [2].